dbt-labs/dbt-snowflake/CONTRIBUTING.md

 ## Submitting a Pull Request

 A `dbt-snowflake` maintainer will review your PR and will determine if it has passed regression tests.
-They may suggest code revisions for style and clarity, or they may request that you add unit or integration tests.
+They may suggest code revisions for style and clarity, or they may request that you add unit or functional tests.
 These are good things!
 We believe that, with a little bit of help, anyone can contribute high-quality code.

 Once all tests are passing and your PR has been approved, a `dbt-snowflake` maintainer will merge your changes into the active development branch.
 And that's it!
 Happy developing :tada: